cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-10.md

 ### Rayyan Waris
 - **Total Hours Worked: 7**
 - **Tasks Completed:**
+    - Setup the intial frontend using CRA
-    - Nearly done with coding frontend for dashboard and candidate page
+    - Coded the frontend for dashboard and candidate page
-    - Worked on Database Design
+    - Resolved TailwindCSS conflicts with repo
+    - Fixed issues with dependencies
 - **Tasks For Next Week:**
+    - Finish Database Schema and API Endpoints with Arsal and Solomon
+    - Work on implementing more figma views with Kevin and Sophie

 ### Member 2
 ### Arsal Hussain